brouberol/blog/content/my-dm-toolkit.md

 ## Conclusion

 I believe in the power of using physical accessories to ground a theater-of-the-mind experience, especially if these accessories are beautiful to look at, feel cool to use, as well as hide or remove mechanical friction.
-Tension around the table is like a soufflé.
+These accessories help run run a smooth game in which I can build and maintain dramatic tension.
+Having a smooth game Tension around the table is like a soufflé.
 Wait too long for someone to make a decision, and it deflates.